TorinoFilmLab: History

 This lab was created in 2008 with the aim of complementing Torino Film Festival with a laboratory dedicated to emerging filmmakers.

 TFL offers various residential workshops and on-line sessions to its participants.
 The programmes run parallel during the year and reach their conclusion in November at the TFL Meeting Event during the Torino Film Festival.
 At this occasion, TFL also hand over various awards in order to financially support the production and distribution of the selected films.

 TFL is financed by Ministero dei beni e delle attività culturali, Regione Piemonte and Città di Torino, and is promoted by the main film institutions established in Turin and Piedmont – Museo Nazionale del Cinema and Film Commission Torino Piemonte.
 It is also partially funded by the European Union programme Creative Europe and by partners from several countries.
 In 2015, about 57% of the funding came from outside Italy.

 Courses

 TFL offers courses in various areas in filmmaking, with a particular emphasis on scriptwriting (both original and adaptation, as well as story editing), pre-production and distribution.
 About 40 projects are selected each year.

-The supported films
+List of supported projects

 Since its inception in 2008 more than 50 films have had TFL support.
 Seven films supported by TFL were selected at Cannes Film Festival 2016, and 5 of them received major awards.